 Draw a map of your property and note where weeds are located, as well as areas of bare or disturbed soil.
 That’s where weeds will soon appear.
 Weeds are highly competitive and thrive where soils have been depleted or disturbed.

 Recognizing the lifecycle and growth stage of your weeds is essential to good weed management.

 This map is an essential first step to help you better understand where weed infestations are occurring or will occur.

-A helpful tool for weed inventory mapping is the EDD MapS.
-You can find the app at www. eddmaps.org
+A helpful tool for weed inventory mapping can be found at www. eddmaps.org

 Benefits of Maintaining a Healthy Land Ecosystem

 Improve wildlife habitat